sid-krish/rhometa/README.md

 <!-- PREGENERATED LOOKUP TABLES -->
 ## Pregenerated Lookup Tables
-To help get started and to help reduce compute time, the following pregenerated tables are made available, they are all for a depth of 250, but different theta (per site) rates.
+To help get started and to help reduce compute time, the following pregenerated tables are made available, they are all for a depth (number of genomes) of 250, but different theta (per site) rates.

 To make use of thse tables, the --lk_table option in lookup_table_gen.nf needs to be used.
 Please refer to the lookup_table_gen.nf section in Pipeline Options and Advanced Usage for details.